 This tool allows you to invest in different products and enjoy complete tax-free returns.
 Funds can also be drawn from the TFSA account whenever desired and this amount will not be added to the income tax.

 No fees are charged at the branch level upon the withdrawal of funds at the financial institution.
 However, some accounts may invite charges like investment advisor accounts.

-If the choice is to be in higher or within the same income bracket during retirement years, then TFSA is a better choice.
+If the choice is to be higher or within the same income bracket during retirement years, then TFSA is a better choice.

 It can act similar to that of an estate tool allowing passage of tax-free funds to the family members and thereafter.

 For the Invested amount, no break is received on income tax.
-Hence, those who need to meet the annual income tax bill or is self-employed or perhaps investing in retirement to save on income tax may find RRSP to be a better choice.
+Hence, those who need to meet the annual income tax bill or are self-employed or perhaps investing in retirement to save on income tax may find RRSP to be a better choice.

 No withdrawal restrictions apply unless stipulated by TFSA investment products.
 Hence, TFSAs are treated by many as a savings or checking account, making regular withdrawal and deposits.
 However, the amount to contribute is bound by legal limits.

 An excellent retirement savings tool, allowing to invest and promotes growth.

 Non RRSP investments invite tax payment twice a year, on initial income and income from other investments.
 But with RRSP investment, an income tax break can be enjoyed on the invested amount and then on the remaining amount in RRSP.

 Early withdrawal of money is allowed from RRSP in two instances without inviting additional income tax.
 One being when purchasing the first home, where withdrawal limit is $25,000 without tax or penalty and 15 years repayment time.
 To pay post-secondary education, RRSP withdrawal invites a similar exception.

 The withdrawal amount is taxable income at a higher rate, if before retirement.